meghagupta04-accolite/MorganAssignments/README.md

-2- Modify the LinkedList to get paired list of a's and b's I have given two solutions:
+2- Modify the LinkedList to get paired list of a's and b's Given a singly linkedlist containing a's and b's in any order,  output a linkedlist which contains pairs of shortest a mapped to shortest b. for eg:
+Input : a1->b3->a5->a7->b2->b45
+Output : a1->b2->a5->b3->a7->b45

+I have given two solutions:
 1-  List Pair
 This takes the input list and stores all the a's into a TreeSet and all the b's in another TreeSet.
 Then it merges these two TreeSets into a LinkedList.

 2- ListPairsBySort (Inplace pair forming)
 This first sorts the input list to contain all the sorted  a's first and then the sorted b's.
 Then it creates the pairs by swapping the nodes inplace.